mgerst/flag-slurper/README.md

 flag-slurper autopwn pwn
 ```

 This will print out what credentials worked on which machines and any flags found.
-These results are recorded in
+These results are recorded in the
-`results.yml` and can be viewed like this:
+database and can be viewed like this:

 ```bash
 flag-slurper autopwn results